-In accordance with Government Auditing Standards, we have also issued our report dated November 16, 2022 on our consideration of the Air Quality Improvement Special Revenue Fund's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
-The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and not to provide an opinion on the effectiveness of the City's internal control over financial reporting or on compliance.
-That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering City's internal control over financial reporting or grant agreement is a considering City's internal control over financial reporting or grant agreement and the results of the control over financial reporting or grant agreement is an integral part of an audit performed in accordance with Government Auditing Standards in considering City's internal control over financial reporting or grant agreement is a considering City's internal control over financial reporting and compliance.
+In accordance with Government Auditing Standards, we have also issued our report dated January 24, 2024 on our consideration of the Air Quality Improvement Special Revenue Fund's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the City's internal control over financial reporting or on compliance.
+That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering City's internal control over financial reporting and compliance.